wentallout/cult-hunter/README.md

 	- After player pieces together clues, they will know where a cult building is located.
 	- Players will go into that building, clearing all enemies to get to the next floor.
 	- After clearing a floor they will receive a buff (charm) to get stronger.
-- Some enemies are tanky and may require long combos.
-When they goes down to 0 HP they will enter a `STAGGER` state and you have to land a `FINISHER` on them to kill them.

 ## Problems players have with other hack and slash games